jeandet/Meson_Training/03-Dependencies/Readme.md

 ## Introduction
 This project contains an example from CURL project.
 It contains only one source file **simple.c** which download welcome page from http://example.com and print its content to stdout.
-To be able to build this project you need to link against libcurl and maybe add some compilations falgs.
+To be able to build this project you need to link against libcurl and maybe add some compilations flags.
 Hopefully Meson has a way to do that for you, it will find the library and produce the necessary flags for you.

-## Constraints
+## Exercise

-The produced executable shoud be called **03-dependencies**, you must not set any build option manually.
+build an executable called **03-dependencies**, you must not set any build flag manually.
 The Meson file might only need 3 lines.

 ## Expected output